The gift of learning: Lean or cultural change

 Change is best carried through by the many, not by just the hero-leader.
 Ten challenges to the initiation and sustaining of change are elaborated, illustrated by a rich range of case studies and supported by a practical checklist.

 We all know that change and innovation are of the essence for organisations today and in future.
 The bad news, according to Peter Senge, is that most change initiatives fail.
 The good news is that Senge and his co-authors think they know why and what to do about it.
 Senge does not believe transformational change can be led by hero leadership and concentrates on building communities of leaders, there are plenty of case studies from organisations such as British Petroleum, Dupont, Ford, General Electric, Harley-Davidson, Hewlett-Packard, Mitsubishi, Shell, Toyota, the US Army, and Xerox

 The gold mine, The Lean Manager Lead with respect, and soon to be out Lean Strategy – Freddy and Michael Ballé

 These books are written as a novel.
 They are great fun to read and offer some fantastic learning insights about the human side and the technical side of introducing and sustaining lean.
 The first in the trilogy introduces us to an operations manager who is struggling to make money from his business and calls on a friend’s dad to come out of retirement and act as sensei to help turn the business around.
 The following volumes then follow his journey as he moves up the organisation and develops other managers and factories until the final volume when his protégé begins work with an IT supplier.

 The art of possibility – Ben Zander and Roasamund Stone Zander

-A shoe factory sends two marketing scouts to a region of Africa to study the prospects for expanding business.
+A shoe factory sends two marketing scouts to a region of Africa to study the prospects for expanding the business.
 One sends back a telegram saying,